microsoft/PowerPlatformConnectors/certified-connectors/IN-D Aadhaar Number Masking/README.md

-# IN-D Aadhaar Data Masking
+# IN-D Aadhaar Number Masking

 Eliminate risks and ensure compliance by redacting first 8 digits of Aadhaar Number and QR Code from Aadhaar images.
 ## Pre-requisites